 The S&P 500 Index includes 500 U.S. companies in the industrial, transportation, utilities and financial sectors and is weighted by market capitalization.
-The S&P Publishing/Newspaper Index, which also is weighted by market capitalization, includes Gannett Co., Inc., Knight-Ridder, Inc., The New York Times Company, and Tribune Company.
+The S&P Publishing/Newspaper Index and the S&P Publishing Index also are weighted by market capitalization.

-The graph depicts the results of investing \$100 in the Company's Common Stock, the S&P 500 Index and the S&P Publishing/Newspaper Index at closing prices on December 31, 1991.
-It assumes that dividends were reinvested quarterly with respect to the Company's Common Stock, daily with respect to the S&P 500 Index and monthly with respect to the S&P Publishing/Newspaper Index.
+The graph depicts the results of investing \$100 in the Company's Common Stock, the S&P 500 Index, the S&P Publishing/Newspaper Index and the peer group at closing prices on December 31, 1992.
+It assumes that dividends were reinvested quarterly with respect to the Company's Common Stock, daily with respect to the S&P 500 Index and monthly with respect to the S&P Publishing/Newspaper Index and the S&P Publishing Index.